 The Scientific Manager or designate updates the Data Tracking Log.

 The signed data sharing agreement requires the recipient to acknowledge that they will not use the deidentified information, either alone or with other information, to identify an individual.

-Where aggregate information is being disclosed, the recipient is required to acknowledge by e-mail:
+Where aggregate information is being disclosed: